Teaching English in Vietnam: A guide to working and finding a job

 My first teaching job was with the Peace Corps in Ecuador but honesty, I thought it was something I could only do through a larger organization.
 I had no idea until I was actually out in the world that it was something I could set up on my own in countries around the world.
 A friend of mine in the Peace Corps had previously taught in Korea and another in China so they opened my eyes to all of the opportunities out there.

-You have been living in Vietnam for 1 year.
-What would you say are the main cultural differences to home in the USA?
-How have you adjusted?
+What are the main cultural differences to home in the USA?

 To name a few differences though: traffic (crazy amounts of motorbikes, seemingly non-existent traffic rules), slower pace of life (I don’t feel so rushed to do things or get to places as I do when I’m visiting home), waste control (this one is common in a lot of 3rd world countries but still breaks my heart to see the lack of waste management and education, aka there is a lot of trash on the street).